-In July we saw some species that aren't necessarily rare in the Sitka Sound area, but they are more rare in terms to our sightings of them.
+In July we saw some species that aren’t necessarily rare in the Sitka Sound area, but they are rarer in terms of our sightings of them.

 These little birds are dabbers, feeding on the surface for aquatic invertebrates.
 We have been seeing them in pieces of kelp floating on the surface, which is common in the later summer as storms, tides, and winds, detach some of the kelp from its holdfast.